“Affordable luxury and lashings of local character”

 Before you arrive, our housekeeper Josephine will clean the house, leave fresh towels and prepare your bed.

-King size orthopedic bed
+King size orthopaedic bed

-White Egyptian cotton sheets,
+White Egyptian cotton sheets, duvet, blankets

-Iron + mini board
+Hairdryer, Iron + mini board

 Traditional Maltese balcony